SmithCollegeLibraries/illiad-templates-generator/README.md

 ```

 ## Deployment
-Copy the rendered files to the ftp folder.
-At the time of writing both folders are under version control.
+Copy the rendered files to the ftp folder, commit them, and then deploy to the server.
 ```
 # Deploy to staging environment
 cp -r rendered-illiad-templates/* ../illiad-folder/